 Obviously, one all-nighter won’t kill me – I would know, having pulled so many previously.
 It will, however, mess with my already difficult sleep pattern.
 It will make me non-functional for the rest of the day after the deadline (that I could spend working or doing something else productive).
 It will certainly increase the overall amount of stress and burnout feelings.
 The quality of my work will also not be as good as it could have been with some more time.
 (Did I mention I am also a huge perfectionist?)

 On the other hand, extensions are an issue of their own.
 They push back the time you could have spent working on other deadlines… or, you know, relaxing.
 Or having hobbies.
 Or (gasp!) spending time with people.
 They are also slightly (and by that I mean incredibly) annoying to request with all the forms you have to fill in and make people sign.
 And there’s always this anxiety about coming across as lazy.
 Or the anxiety of not being granted it.
-Even though I pretty much always do, after spending a while worrying and moaning to my support mentor how much I wish I could just be a normal person whose brain can just concentrate and do things on time, I wish I did not have to constantly go through this.
+Even though I pretty much always get it, after spending a while worrying and moaning to my support mentor how much I wish I could just be a normal person whose brain can just concentrate and do things on time.
+I wish I did not have to constantly go through this.

-In many ways, it is easier and better not to bother with extensions, get yourself together and get it done.
+In many ways, it is easier and better to not bother with extensions, get yourself together and get it done.
 But what if I can’t?
 But maybe I just convinced myself that I can’t, and I actually can and it’s simply a matter of laziness.
 These thoughts go round and round.
 What a ridiculous waste of time.

 Does asking for an extension make me weak, or not trying hard enough?
 Does pulling an all-nighter for the sake of meeting deadlines make me a good student?
 To be frank, I do not believe in either of those things.
 But the prevalent culture at universities does not seem to agree with me.
 We are taught under tight deadlines and given strict penalties for not meeting them.
-It is not surprising that most, if not all students, pull all-nighters from time to time.
+It is not surprising that most, if not all students pull all-nighters from time to time.
 We are expected to be organised, but from what I have seen of myself or my peers, no one is that organised all the time.
 No one is an essay-writing machine, ADHD or not.

 Oh God, I am a terrible student.